addrummond/claney/Readme.md

 before matching.
 The router constructors in the example Go and JavaScript router implementations take a boolean `caseSensitive` parameter.

+Benchmarking suggests that the cost of normalization is trivial (in JavaScript and Go at least) compared to the rest of the computation required to match a route.

 ## Implementation

 Routing is a two-step process.
 The first step is a find/replace  using a single